hawku/TabletDriver/README.md

 ### Installing
 1) If you have already Driver installed just: close it from tray, and replace files.

-If you have not installed the driver then: install hawku's 0.1.0 version (https://github.com/hawku/TabletDriver/releases) and go to step 1.
+If you have not installed the driver then: install hawku's 0.1.3 version (version doesn't matter) (https://github.com/hawku/TabletDriver/releases) and go to step 1.
+My version based on 0.1.0 version of driver.

 Antichatter feature is meant to prevent cursor chattering/rattling/shaking/trembling when it's almost doesn't moves and/or too high to prevent tablet noise.
 Antichatter in it's primary form is useful for tablets which doesn't have any smoothing (including hardware smoothing).